 Dr. Parker will use either saline or silicone implants placed under the pec muscles.
 If the skin is too tight, Dr. Parker will need to use a tissue expander first in order to create the proper capsule to house the implant.
 The next step will be for Dr. Parker to reconstruct the nipples, and finally apply an areola tattoo, creating the most authentic-looking breasts possible.

 In some cases, he may also apply an acellular dermal matrix made of human cells to create a scaffolding on which the implants can rest.
 Fat transfer may be used to create more natural-looking edges around the reconstructed breasts.

-During this approach, Dr. Parker will use the patient’s own fat, tissue and muscle to create a flap that resembles the breast mound.
+During this approach with our Las Vegas breast reconstruction surgery, Dr. Parker will use the patient’s own fat, tissue and muscle to create a flap that resembles the breast mound.
 Tissue is taken from the thighs, back, belly or buttocks to create the flaps, and the blood vessels are reconnected within the chest to ensure blood flow to the new breast mounds.

 Get Started Send Us A Message